tennispro280/QSI_Coding_Test/README.md

 *shapely.geometry -> Point*

 ### Future Work
 I gave a go at wrapping the program in a GUI/UI using QT5.
 Ran out of time to fully package it with a nice UI.
-I have attached this incompleate python program within this repository for reference labeled UI Wrapping.
+I have attached this incompleate python program in addition to the compleated program within this repository for reference labeled UI Wrapping.